-A perfect Banana Cream Pie has homemade vanilla pudding, studded with fresh banana, topped with silky whipped cream and tucked inside of a vanilla wafer and walnut crust.
-It turns this pie into a cross between a banana cream pie and banana pudding, and it's exactly what you should be eating right now.
+A perfect Banana Cream Pie has homemade vanilla pudding studded with fresh bananas, topped with silky whipped cream and tucked inside a crunchy and sweet graham cracker crust.
+This classic pie is a must-make.

 Ingredients Needed